-We are slowing working on changing our toy room into a 2nd kid bedroom with a Star Wars theme.
 We already own lots of posters, bedding, and accessories but I want to add a few fun new details to finish it off.
-My first project is a BB-8 Paper Lantern to hang above the bed.
+My first project is this Star Wars Paper Lantern to hang above the bed.

 Plus when I made the costume I had to sort of “wing” the patterns on BB-8 based on images from the Sphero BB-8 toy.
 Luckily BB-8 projects are quite popular now and I found a baker who shared the templates she created to make an incredible BB-8 cake!